-Source: HPF Tables D3.06.1-AIHW analysis of NHMD.
+Source: HPF Table D3.06.1-AIHW analysis of NHMD.

-Locations of primary health care services in New South Wales
+Locations of primary health care services in the Northern Territory

 Drawing on information from the AIHW's Online Service Report (OSR), the following map shows locations of Indigenous-specific primary health care services.
 These services include Aboriginal Community Controlled Health organisations and other primary health care services funded by the Department of Health to provide health services to Indigenous Australians.
-The map also shows locations of regular GP clinics provided by the Royal Flying Doctor Service (RFDS) and GP and Nurse Led Clinics listed in the National Health Services Directory (NHSD).
+The map also shows locations of GP and Nurse Led Clinics listed in the National Health Services Directory (NHSD).
 These locations can be either Indigenous-specific or mainstream.
 Because some services are listed in more than one data source, the symbols have been shifted slightly to display all service categories represented at each location.